 WS-I+ defines a set of Web Service specifications for e-Science Grids that includes WS-I, plus BPEL, WS-RM and WS-Addressing.
-At present, although we acknowledge the need for a notification service, we see no agreement as to a standard, and will therefore look at other mechanisms to provide comparable functionality until agreement is reached.
+At present, in the absence of any agreed notification standard, several existing e-Science projects have developed their own notification service based on the WS-I Web Services.
+These implementations can be maintained in their present form, and adopted as necessary by new projects, until a generally agreed standard emerges.